 Author and journalist Sven Egil Omdal also gave a virtual interview, during which he discussed the overall effect universal basic income could have on people.
 He said that “knowing that you will never fall beneath a certain economic level makes you a freer person.
 Free to explore your abilities, free to try out ideas and dreams you might have.
 And I think this will be a huge benefit to society.”
 When asked whether implementing it would be feasible, he said, “Society has enough resources to guarantee every citizen a minimum level of economic dignity.
 The rest is politics.
 This is not a question of financing, but rather of redistributing the resources that are already there.”

 Questions around the future of work will also be prominently featured in the conversations during the next SNF Nostos Conference, to be held on June 24 and 25, 2021.
 The Conference will focus on the complex, nuanced topic of Humanity and Artificial Intelligence, and will examine the dynamics between the two and how they manifest themselves in the areas of work, education, justice, history, and even wisdom.

 Andrew Zolli, who is helping guide the conversation at the 2021 Conference, introduced some of the topics that will be discussed during the conference, via a brief video.

 The SNF Dialogues are curated and moderated by Anna-Kynthia Bousdoukou and are held through the journalism non-profit organization iMEdD (incubator for Media Education and Development).

-*The opinions expressed by DIALOGUES participants are solely their own and do not necessarily represent the views of the Stavros Niarchos Foundation (SNF) or iMEdD.
+*The opinions expressed by Dialogues participants, whether officially representing institutions and organizations or themselves alone, at events, in articles, or in other audiovisual media are solely their own and do not necessarily represent the views of the Stavros Niarchos Foundation (SNF) or iMEdD.
 Speakers' remarks are made freely, without prior guidance or intervention from the team.